AbrarChattha/AbrarChattha/README.md

 ## I'm a google Developer club lead(GDSC) 2021,2022 | Hult prize Director | flutter Developer,| Teacher and Researcher!
 - 🔭 I’m currently working on a AI Research, Applied AI and Python Django!,Mchine learning, Deep learning
-- 🌱 I’m currently learning Backend with Javascript
+- 🌱 I’m currently learning flutter
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2021 Goals:Contribute more to Open Source projects